Award- Winning travel writer Robin McKelvie gives us insight to the top 7 water activities to try on Scotland's Adventure Coast.

 Wild Swimming with Dan the Merman, Credit: Daniel Coyle

 Sailing in Argyll has a special place in my heart as my late dad built his yacht – Sisu - in Argyll and kept her on the Isle of Bute.
 I didn’t realise how good taste he had until a professional skipper told me in the Kilbrannan Sound that there “are no better sailing waters in Scotland”.
 You can learn the ropes at the legendary Tighnabruaich Sailing School, which has been teaching sailing in the sheltered waters of the Kyles of Bute for over 50 years.
-In recent years the arrival of the swish Portavadie marina has been a game-changer and it’s not alone – I love what they’ve done at Port Bannatyne on Bute and Rhu.
+In recent years the arrival of the swish Portavadie marina has been a game-changer and it’s not alone – I love what they’ve done at Port Bannatyne on Bute.
 At the tip of Argyll Campbeltown has a handy marina that opens up more adventures in the Irish Sea.

 Sailing to Jura with Robin, Credit: Robin McKelvie